chp-legacy/chainpoint-node/README.md

 To be eligible to earn TNT a Node must:

 * register with a unique Ethereum address
-* maintain a minimum balance of 5000 TNT for that address
+* maintain a minimum balance of 5000 TNT at that address
 * provide public network services
-* pass all audits and health checks from Chainpoint Core
+* pass audits and health checks from Chainpoint Core

-Chainpoint Nodes that don't meet these requirements won't be eligible to earn TNT through periodic rewards.
+__*Chainpoint Nodes that don't meet all these requirements consistently won't be eligible to earn TNT through periodic rewards.*__

+### What does a Node do?

 Chainpoint Nodes aggregate incoming hashes into a Merkle tree every second.
-The Merkle root is submitted to a Chainpoint Core for anchoring to public blockchains.
+The Merkle root is submitted to Chainpoint Core for anchoring to public blockchains.

+Nodes allow clients to retrieve proofs for hashes that were previously submitted.

-Nodes maintain a mirror of the Calendar.
-This allows any Node to verify any proof.
+Nodes maintain a public mirror of the Calendar.
+This allows *any* Node to verify *any* proof.

 Nodes expose a public HTTP API, documented with Swagger, that you can explore:
 [https://app.swaggerhub.com/apis/chainpoint/node/1.0.0](https://app.swaggerhub.com/apis/chainpoint/node/1.0.0)

-### Important Notice

-This document contains instructions for installing and running a Chainpoint Node.
-If you are looking for the full source code for this application see [github.com/chainpoint/chainpoint-node-src](https://github.com/chainpoint/chainpoint-node-src)

 ## About the Technology